tiisetsohub/GiveALittle/README.md

 ### Having Trouble Running The Web Application

---type `npm install` to install all dependenacies, then type `npm start` to run app on local server
+--type `npm install all --save` to install all dependenacies, then type `npm start` to run app on local server

 ### Developed For Any Device Having A Browser